samuellawrentz/PastTenser/README.md

 # PastTenser
-A web API that returns the past tense and the past participle tense of a given verb.
+A web API that returns the past tense and the past participle tense of a given verb built on **NodeJs**.

 View the demo on https://samuellawrentz.github.io/PastTenser